The Past Reality

-In Secrets of a Happy Family, Bruce Feiler suggests that family meals do not have to occur every day to be influential.
+In The Secrets of Happy Families, Bruce Feiler suggests that family meals do not have to occur every day to be influential.
 It doesn’t even necessarily have to be dinner that is shared.
 It could be lunch or breakfast or even dessert.

 Feiler maintains that the benefits of sharing a family meal together are enormous: